 As noted, CHD-related mortality rates continue to decrease.
-From 2008 to 2018, the annual death rate attributable to CHD declined 27.9% and the actual number of deaths declined 9.8% [1].
+From 2010 to 2020, the annual death rate attributable to CHD declined 19.2% and the actual number of deaths declined 0.9% [1].
 This decline in CHD mortality rates in part reflects the shift in pattern of clinical presentations of AMI.
-In the past decade, there has been a marked decline in STEMI (from 133 to 50 cases per 100,000 personyears) [1].
-Heart disease is still the overall leading cause of death in the United States and represents a similar proportion of all deaths for men and women (24.2% vs 21.8%) [1; 34].
-CHD-related mortality increases with age, with CHD accounting for about 20% of all deaths among people 45 to 64 years of age, 25%% of all deaths among people 65 years of age and older, and 29% of all deaths among people 85 years of age and older [34].
+Eight-year mortality was higher for NSTEMI (67%) than for STEMI (53%) [1].
+Heart disease is still the overall leading cause of death in the United States and represents a similar proportion of all deaths for men and women (20.9% vs 19.1%) [1; 38].
+CHD-related mortality increases with age, with CHD accounting for about 18% of all deaths among people 45 to 64 years of age, 22% of all deaths among people 65 vears of age and older, and 26% of all deaths among people 85 years of age and older [38].

-With regard to race, heart disease is the leading cause of death among all racial/ethnic populations (Table 4) [34].
-Heart disease is the leading cause of death among non-Hispanic white and black populations, but the second leading cause of death in the Hispanic populations.
+With regard to race, (and not including deaths in 2021 attributed to COVID-19), heart disease is the leading cause of death among all racial/ethnic populations (Table 4) [38].
+Heart disease is the leading cause of death among non-Hispanic White and Black populations, but the second leading cause of death in the Hispanic populations.

 Improved adherence to evidence-based guidelines has been associated with decreased mortality rates after ACS events.
 Rates of short-term morbidity mortality are higher for STEMI than for NSTEMI.
-Review of data in the National Cardiovascular Data Registry ACTION Registry-GTWG showed in-hospital mortality rates of approximately 5% to 7% for STEMI and rates of approximately 3% to 5% for NSTEMI [33; 35].
-The rate of in-hospital cardiogenic shock has also been higher among patients with STEMI (4.5% vs 1.8%), whereas the rates of in-hospital reinfarction, heart failure, and stroke have been similar (0.9% vs 0.6%, 5.3% vs 5.5%, and 0.5% vs 0.6%, respectively) [33].
-At one year, however, the risk of mortality is similar for STEMI and NSTEMI [36].
+Review of data in the National Cardiovascular Data Registry ACTION Registry-GTWG showed in-hospital mortality rates of approximately 5% to 7% for STEMI and rates of approximately 3% to 5% for NSTEMI [36; 39].
+The rate of in-hospital cardiogenic shock has also been higher among patients with STEMI (4.5% vs 1.8%), whereas the rates of in-hospital reinfarction, heart failure, and stroke have been similar (0.9% vs 0.6%, 5.3% vs 5.5%, and 0.5% vs 0.6%, respectively) [36].
+At one year, however, the risk of mortality is similar for STEMI and NSTEMI [40].

-HEART DISEASE AS A PERCENTAGE OF ALL DEATHS ACCORDING TO RACE AND ETHNICITY
+HEART DISEASE AS A PERCENTAGE OF ALL DEATHS ACCORDING TO RACE AND HISPANIC ORIGIN

-Racial/Ethnic PopulationCHD as Perc of All Dea
+Racial/Ethnic Population CHD as Percentage of All Deaths

-Race
+Hispanic 15.0%

-White 23.3%
+Non-Hispanic White 20.8%

-Black 23.3%
+Non-Hispanic Black 20.1%

-Asian/Pacific Islander 21.3%
+Asian 18.4%

+Native Hawaiian/Other Pacific Islander 19.2%

-American Indian/Alaska Native 18.1%
+American Indian/Alaska Native 13.9%

-Ethnicity

-Non-Hispanic white 23.3%

-Non-Hispanic black 23.3%

-Hispanic 20.0%

-Source: [34] Table 4
+Source: [38] Table 4